pSpaces/Programming-with-Spaces/tutorial-tuple-spaces.md

 and so on.

 ## 1.2 Tuples in pSpace
 Many programming languages provide types or mechanisms for tuples or value lists.
-The pSpace implementations provide ad-hoc datatypes for tuples but sometimes admit the use native features from the language.
+The pSpace implementations provide ad-hoc datatypes for tuples but they also admit the use native features from the host language.

-For example, the Java Library provides a class `Tuple`, which can be used to create a tuple `("milk",1)` as follows
+For example, the Java Library uses internally a class `Tuple`, which can be used to create a tuple `("milk",1)` as follows

 ```java
 Tuple tuple = new Tuple("milk", 1);